 Since it’s launch in 2004, Shopify has evolved from an online snowboarding gear store into the largest storefront-management platform in the world.

-Today, over 600,000 merchants use Shopify to run their online stores, and with good reason: Shopify is a fantastic ecommerce platform.
+Today, over 600,000 merchants have used Shopify to run their online stores, and with good reason: Shopify is a fantastic ecommerce platform.

 In this article, however, we’re not going to try and convince you to use Shopify or talk about why you should or shouldn’t pick Shopify over another ecommerce platform.
 Instead, we’re going to discuss what Shopify is, what you need to keep in mind while using Shopify and how to set up, manage and optimize a profitable ecommerce store using Shopify.